openwebwork/webwork-open-problem-library/NationalProblemLibrary/NAU/macros/readme.txt

-unionTables.txt is a version that eliminates some warnings in the graph theory problems.
+unionTables.pl is a version that eliminates some warnings in the graph theory problems.
 It defines a few uninitialized variables.
 Here is an example: